anaubc/Keisha-Virtual_Desktop_Assistant/README.md

    * `Pyttsx3` is a Python library that converts text to speech
    * `Speech_recognition` is a Python library that recognizes parts of our speech to create a model
 2. Setting up my assistant and it's voice
+   * In the **test.py** file, you heard the voice and the voice ID to choose your preference
-3. Creating a `speak()` function, so Keisha says the string passed to it
+4. Creating a `speak()` function, so Keisha says the string passed to it
-4. Making sure Keisha can take commands from the microphone
+5. Making sure Keisha can take commands from the microphone
    * This includes opening browser tabs to *Wikipedia*, *Google* or even playing music

 *Notes*: Influenced from the following [video](https://www.youtube.com/watch?v=4k9CphTdnWE)